simoncozens/babelfont/Axis.md

 * Python type: `int`

-The default value of this axis (center of interpolation).
+The default value of this axis (center of interpolation), in user space coordinates.
 Note that if the min/max/default values are not supplied, they are returned as `None` in the Python object, and should be computed from the master locations on export.
+*If not provided, defaults to* `None`.

+## Axis.map

+* Python type: `[(int, int)]`

+The mapping between userspace and designspace coordinates.
 *If not provided, defaults to* `None`.